Frequently Asked Questions: School During COVID-19

-Students and staff must self-screen every day before getting on a school vehicle or attending school using Ontario’s COVID-19 School and Chilc Care Screening .
-Parents can use this COVID-19 screening tool to help them make decisions about their child’s attendance at school that day and what to do should their child have symptoms.
-Parents are not required to communicate that they have completed the daily screen.
+Students and staff must self-screen every day before getting on a school vehicle or attending school using Ontario’s COVID-19 School and Child Care Screening .
+This tool help users make decisions about their/their child’s attendance at school that day and what to do should they/ their child have symptoms.

 If a child or a member of a child’s household has COVID-19-like symptoms and is excluded from school, must other household members isolate/stay home from school/work as well?

 Fully vaccinated household members who do not display any Covid-19 symptoms do not need to self-isolate if their child is symptomatic or awaiting a Covid-19 test result (unless otherwise advised by their local PHU).
 Unvaccinated individuals or symptomatic individuals may need to also self-isolate.

 If your child has been identified as needing a test and everyone else in the family is well, no testing of other family members is needed.
 If your child tests positive for COVID-19, the local public health unit will contact you/your child and make a plan for additional testing of all close contacts.

 For more details, please see School Protocol When Staff or Students Test Positive for COVID-19.

 An outbreak would be declared in a school once it has been determined that there are two or more lab-confirmed COVID-19 cases in students and/or staff with an epidemiological link within a 14-day period.
 Public health will investigate to determine that at least one case acquired the infection at school (including transportation and before or after school care) before an outbreak is declared, since it is possible that children could have been infected outside the school setting.